Joan Slonczewski

-Joan Lyn Slonczewski is an American microbiologist at Kenyon College and a science fiction writer who explores biology and space travel.
+Joan Lyn Slonczewski (born August 14, 1956) is an American microbiologist at Kenyon College and a science fiction writer who explores biology and space travel.
 Their books have twice earned the John W. Campbell Memorial Award for Best Science Fiction Novel: A Door into Ocean (1987) and The Highest Frontier (2011).
 With John W. Foster and Erik Zinser, they coauthor the textbook, Microbiology: An Evolving Science (W. W. Norton) now in its fifth edition.
-They explore ideas of biology, politics, and artificial intelligence at their blog Ultraphyte.

 Biography

-Slonczewski was born in 1956 at Hyde Park, New York and raised in Katonah, New York.
+Slonczewski was born in August 14, 1956 at Hyde Park, New York and raised in Katonah, New York.

 They earned an A.B. in biology, magna cum laude, from Bryn Mawr College in 1977.
-They completed a PhD in Molecular Biophysics and Biochemistry from Yale University in 1982 and post-doctoral work at the University of Pennsylvania studying calcium flux in leukocyte chemotaxis.
+Slonczewski completed a PhD in Molecular Biophysics and Biochemistry from Yale University in 1982 and post-doctoral work at the University of Pennsylvania studying calcium flux in leukocyte chemotaxis.
 Since 1984 they have taught at Kenyon College, taking sabbatical leaves at Princeton University and the University of Maryland, Baltimore.
 Slonczewski's research focuses on the pH (environmental) stress response in Escherichia coli and Bacillus subtilis using genetic techniques.

 Slonczewski teaches both biology and science fiction courses.
-From 1996 through 2008, they have been awarded Howard Hughes Medical Institute funding for undergraduate biological sciences education, which they use to improve science instruction and to foster summer science fellowships for minority and first-generation students.
+From 1996 through 2008, they have been awarded Howard Hughes Medical Institute funding for undergraduate biological sciences education, which they have used to improve science instruction and to foster summer science fellowships for minority and first-generation students.

-They were the Hal Clement Science Speaker in February 2011 at the Boskone 48 convention.
+Dr. Slonczewski was the Hal Clement Science Speaker in February 2011 at the Boskone 48 convention.

 Slonczewski is also a member of the Quakers and Quakerism is featured in many of their novels.